alfredtruong/cc-athena/README.md

 # FEATURES
 - queries and results are automatically cached locally
 - cached results are used if sql query is the same

+# OUTPUT
+- generates .pkl of required warc record locations of interest